-For Inner Island Raja Ampat, we created a bespoke 10-day holistic approach.
+For Inner Island Raja Ampat, we created a bespoke 10-day holistic program.
 The daily workshop was integrated with yoga practice, Inner Guidance sessions and peer-coaching.
-At Inner Island, we put a lot of emphases to prepare a holistic and systemic approach where all elements of the day complement each other and are aligned with the workshop theme of the day.
+At Inner Island, we put a lot of emphasis on preparing a holistic and systemic approach where all elements of the day complement each other and are aligned with the workshop theme of the day.

-The concept comes with experienced and dedicated facilitators but does not involve charismatic teachers or coaches giving lectures from the stage.
-The co-creative peer-to-peer approach and the holistic setup creates a very unique learning environment.
+The concept comes with experienced and dedicated facilitators but does not involve charismatic teachers or coaches giving Lectures from a stage.
+Instead, the co-creative peer-to-peer approach and the holistic setup creates a very unique learning environment.
 It is the collective power of the group that will make the difference.
-Every participant is dedicating their valuable time and making an effort to reach this remote destination as their priority.
-This joint effort, the stunning nature, and the shared motivation will set the power field where transformative magic can and will happen.
+Every participant is dedicating their valuable time and has made an effort to reach this remote destination.
+This joint effort, the stunning nature, and the shared motivation set the power field where transformative magic will happen.

 During this retreat, we had participants from 10 different nationalities hailing from Finland, Sweden, Norway, Netherlands, UK, Switzerland, France, Chile, Romania and the U.S.

 Henrik’s role as facilitator revolves around developing an optimal framework and conditions for the participants to reach their full potential by providing a route, methods and establish a culture of creativity and flow so development can take place.

 Iituli is passionate about how facilitation brings intelligence in people and groups alive.
 At Inner Island, she is guiding the subtle journey accessing the participant’s inner wisdom.